 The main cost you'll be hit with is the deposit for your house.
 In February 2019, Halifax discovered that the average deposit is currently around £32,841 in the UK, particularly for first-time buyers.
-However, depending on whether you pay a 5% or a 20% deposit, you could be paying up to £45,600 for the average house price of £234,853 that we previously mentioned above.
+However, depending on whether you pay a 5% or 20% deposit, you could be paying upwards of £46,970.60 for the average house price of £234,853 that we previously mentioned above.

-On top of this, you will also have to pay for a property survey starting from around £400, conveyancing fees which averagely cost £950, estate agents fees of £3,391, stamp duty £2,021 and the removal company which averages at £1,192.
+On top of this, you will also have to pay for a property survey starting from around £400, conveyancing fees which cost ana verage of £1,080, estate agents fees of around £3,335 depending on the price of the house and the removal company which averages at £1,181.

-Moving is a stressful time and uprooting your family away from friends and the local area could be detrimental in the long term, as well as funding the costs.
+Moving is a stressful time and uprooting your family from friends and familiar areas could be detrimental in the long term, as well as the difficulty of funding the costs.
 However, moving within your current local area to a larger property will be easier on your family.
 Use our free moving house checklist to ensure a stress-free moving experience.

 There is no set answer to whether it is better to move house or extend on your current property, as it will depend on individual situations.
-Extending may seem like the easier option at times but will still be disruptive to your family’s living and may not be as cost effective in certain regions.
+Extending may seem like the easier option, but will still be disruptive to your family’s living and may not be as cost effective in certain regions.

-Likewise, moving house will save your current property from turning into a building site but could cost thousands on top of the property costs.
-If you do decide to move house, make sure to compare removal companies with us, we'll connect you with up to 6 trusted and verified removal companies in your area.
+Likewise, moving house will save your current property from turning into a building site but could cost you thousands.
+If you do decide to move house, make sure to compare removal companies.
+We'll connect you with up to 6 trusted and verified removal companies in your area.